 Now it’s time for the grand finale of your Earth Day science activity!
 It’s time to drop in a tablet of Alka Seltzer or it’s generic equivalent.
 Make sure to watch closely as the magic starts to happen!

 Notice the tablet is heavy so that sinks all the way to the bottom.
-You may have already observed that water is also heavier then the cooking oil.
+You may have already observed that water is also heavier than the cooking oil.

 This reaction will continue to pick up speed.
 We share a fun video on our FB page of how cool it looks.

 The reaction will continue for a few minutes, and of course, you can always add another tablet to continue the fun!

 There are quite a few learning opportunities going on here with both physics and chemistry!
 The liquid is one of the three states of matter.
 It flows, it pours, and it takes the shape of the container you put it in.

 However, liquids have different viscosities or thicknesses.
 Does the oil pour differently than the water?
 What do you notice about the food coloring drops you added to the oil/water?
 Think about the viscosity of other liquids you use.

 Why don’t all liquids simply mix together?
 Did you notice the oil and water separated?
 That’s because water is heavier than oil.
 Making a DENSITY TOWER is a great way to observe how not all liquids weigh the same.
 Liquids are made up of different numbers of atoms and molecules.
 In some liquids, these atoms and molecules are packed together more tightly resulting in a denser or heavier liquid.

 Now for the chemical reaction!
 When the two substances combine (tablet and water) they create a gas called carbon dioxide which is all the bubbling you see.
 These bubbles carry the color water to the top of the oil where they pop and the water falls back down.